Found by AI

 16 min read | February 2026

 For twenty years, "optimization" meant one thing: SEO.
-Get your website ranked higher on Google.
-That era is not over — Google still processes 15 billion queries per day — but it is no longer the whole story.
+Rank higher on Google.
+That era isn't over - Google still processes 15 billion queries per day - but it's no longer the whole story.
 Two new disciplines have emerged alongside it, each targeting a fundamentally different discovery mechanism.

-GEO (Generative Engine Optimization) targets AI assistants like ChatGPT, Perplexity, Claude, and Gemini — systems that synthesize a single answer rather than ranking ten results.
-AEO (Agent Engine Optimization) targets the next frontier: autonomous AI agents that research, compare, negotiate, and even purchase on behalf of consumers — often without the consumer ever seeing a search result at all.
+GEO (Generative Engine Optimization) targets AI assistants - ChatGPT, Perplexity, Claude, Gemini - systems that synthesize a single answer rather than rank ten results.
+AEO (Agentic Engine Optimization) targets the next frontier: autonomous AI agents that research, compare, negotiate, and purchase on behalf of consumers - often without the consumer ever seeing a search result.

-The three disciplines are not competing strategies.
-They are layers of the same discovery stack, and each demands different content, different signals, and different measurement.
+The three disciplines aren't competing strategies.
+They're layers of the same discovery stack, each demanding different content, different signals, and different measurement.

 SEO GEO AEO